lcthomas/humanitiespublic/comparison/README.md

 #### Input Folder

 The `input` folder is too big for this repository.
-To download, go to [this article's repository in Dataverse](https://doi.org/10.7910/DVN/BD9CE8) and download the `comparison` module.
+To download, go to [this article's Dataverse repository](https://doi.org/10.7910/DVN/BD9CE8) and download the `comparison` module.

 The input folder contains all of the derivative files you need to reproduce the Wilcoxon rank sum tests we describe in the article.
 The 3 subdirectories in this folder are organized by type of comparison.
 These subdirectories include: